justintadlock/butterbean/readme.md

 # ButterBean

-ButterBean is a framework for creating cool post meta boxes.
+ButterBean is a neat little post meta box framework built on [Backbone.js](http://backbonejs.org) and [Underscore.js](http://underscorejs.org).
+You can run it as a standalone plugin or drop it into your own plugins.

 The idea behind ButterBean came about because I often build custom post types that need quite a bit of custom metadata attached to the posts.
 Separating this into multiple meta boxes wasn't fun or user friendly.
 So, I decided to go with a single tabbed meta box instead.